In Newfoundland And Labrador, It’s Not Christmas Without Slush

 Christmas slush has been around for decades and rose in popularity in the 1980s, but in recent years it has become a cultural phenomenon, with local artisans plastering images of that salt beef bucket of sloshy goodness on everything from Christmas cards and personalized drinking cups to sweatshirts and dog bandanas—there are even people in St. John’s selling red buckets with the recipe affixed to the side.

-But slush is a whole lot more than a slurpable gimmick—it encapsulates beloved tradition, a sense of community and holiday hospitality in Newfoundland and Labrador.
+But Newfoundland Christmas slush is a whole lot more than a slurpable gimmick—it encapsulates beloved tradition, a sense of community and holiday hospitality in Newfoundland and Labrador.

 According to folklorists, Tibb’s Eve dates back to the Second World War, when people on the island started referring to December 23 as the first night it was socially acceptable to start having a few Christmas tipples.
 An iteration of “tipsy eve,” December 23 is a way to get an early start on holiday merrymaking, and slush is at the heart of the celebrations for many.
 It’s typically consumed by visitors along with homemade cookies and “hors d’oeuvres,” which in Newfoundland and Labrador means pickles, cheese and Vienna sausages skewered on toothpicks.
 Some historians also have connected the consumption of slush—and drinking on Tibb’s Eve—to Welsh wassailing, which dates much further back in time to the late 1800s.

-History aside, Christmas slush represents the need for Newfoundlanders to always have something to offer when welcoming mummers and revellers into their homes over the holidays,.
+History aside, Christmas slush represents the need for Newfoundlanders to always have something to offer when welcoming mummers and revellers into their homes over the Christmas holidays.
 And what offers a sense of community better than the communal scooping of booze from a bucket and toasting to good fortune and family?

 Why a salt beef bucket, you ask?
-Necessity is the mother of all invention (and great drinks).
+Necessity is the mother of all invention (and great drinks and slushes).
 Salt beef is a critical component of Jiggs’ Dinner—Newfoundland and Labrador’s answer to Sunday turkey dinner—and typically comes in large plastic buckets, which are in abundance in many homes.
 For generations, salt beef buckets have served as the equivalent of Newfoundland Tupperware—filled with clothes pins on the clothesline, used as a bucket in the garden and of course filled with slush at Christmastime.

 There are many iterations of Christmas slush, with the pina colada version one of the most popular: It replaces amber rum with Malibu and includes whipped cream for creamsicle vibes.
 Singapore Sling Slush is another common twist, made Sling-like by adding grenadine and cherry brandy.